ylh551400/product-insights-rag-llm/README.md

 # 🌟 Summary

-This project delivers a complete **AI Product Insights Engine** that:
+This project delivers a complete AI Product Insights Assistant that:

-✔ retrieves the most relevant user evidence
+✔ understands natural language
-✔ analyzes it with LLM reasoning
+✔ retrieves relevant evidence
-✔ synthesizes structured product insights
+✔ synthesizes root causes + themes
-✔ visualizes everything in an interactive app
+✔ provides actionable recommendations
-✔ generalizes directly to real-world product analytics workflows
+✔ exposes everything through an interactive UI

-It demonstrates how **RAG + LLM** can transform raw user feedback into *real, actionable product intelligence*.
+A practical demonstration of how RAG + LLM can turn user feedback into real product intelligence.